edualmemater/landpage/README.md

 # landpage
-Repo of Landpage of Alme Mater
+Repo of Landing page of Alme Mater